mejia-dev/epicodus-capstone-mvp/Timetracker.md

     * Having some trouble passing data back from GlobalGameLogic to GameRendering whenever the scene is finished loading.
 May end up just turning this into one file if a solution can't be found.
     * Refactor all game logic to happen in `GameRendering.tsx`.
 Confirmed game is playable.
     * Noted that the onload method used does not seem to be working for some browsers.
 Will adjust this.
+    * Fix onChange issue by using onChange event of input element, then using the ChangeEvent type on the `handleAudioUpload` function.

 * 2024-04-28 - 4.68 hours total